quangsongtu2000/blog_nodejs_project/README.md

-# Simple Blog Platform
+# Simple Blog Nodejs Project

-A lightweight blog platform built with Node.js, TypeScript, Express, Sequelize, and MySQL.
+A lightweight blog project built with Node.js, TypeScript, Express, Sequelize, and MySQL.
 Users can register, log in, create/edit/delete posts, view public posts, and comment on posts.
 The project uses JWT for authentication and soft deletes for data management.